Silind-Software/direflow/CONTRIBUTING.md

 ```

 ## Developing on Direflow
-Start by cloning the repository.
+Start by making a fork of the direflow repository, and clone it down.

 ### Install
 Now cd into the project folder and run the command: